HyoungsungKim/QuantumJump-study-archive/2019-GIST-fall/Graph-Theory/Intro-to-Graph.md

 #### Lemma : If every vertex of a graph G has degree at least 2, then G contains a cycle

+- In maximal path, each vertex's in & out, edge of start vertex and end vertex.
+Therefore each vertex has 2 edges and there is a cycle.

 #### Theorem : A graph G is Eulerian

 - Nontrivial : any connected~